corentinplumet/corentinplumet.github.io/index.md

 ></iframe>
 </div>

-# Lockdown and overall video games interest: how strong is the relation ?
+# Lockdown and overall video games interest: how strong is the relationship?

 In this part, we are going to discuss the relation between the different types of lockdowns around the world, and their impact on people's interest for video games.